liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 - Users can traverse the form fields from the keyboard.
 - Supports i18n in record values and labels.

-There are also a few limitations that you should be aware of when using `DDLFormScreenlet`.
+There are also a few limitations you should be aware of when using `DDLFormScreenlet`.
 They are listed here:

 - Nested fields in the data definition aren't supported.
 - Selection of multiple items in the Radio and Select data types isn't supported yet.